The first rule - Roman numerals set of basic symbols

 1,000 = M (one thousand)

-* The numerals below were a later addition to the Roman numeral system; these numerals were also written with a bar above them or between two vertical bars, to indicate multiplication by 1,000.
-We prefer this kind of writing, between brackets because it's more accessible to computer users and for avoiding any possible confusion with the symbol for one - I.
+* The numerals below were a later addition to the Roman numeral system; these numerals were also written with an overline or between two vertical lines, to indicate multiplication by 1,000.
+We prefer this kind of writing, between brackets because 1) it's more accessible to computer users when compared to the overline and 2) for avoiding any possible confusion between vertical lines and the symbol for one - I.

 5,000 = (V) (five thousand) *